 Ohio personal injury law (O.R.C 2307) gives you the right to pursue compensation from the party at fault if you were harmed by negligence.
 This lets you hold them or their insurance company accountable and recover financial relief for how an accident or injury negatively impacted your life.

 At KNR, our mission is to let you recover – physically and financially.
-We offer 100% free consultations, charge nothing up front, and will explain what to expect from a personal injury settlement or lawsuit.
+Our personal injury lawyers offer 100% free consultations, charge nothing up front, and will explain what to expect from a personal injury settlement or lawsuit.

 How KNR Helps

 KNR makes the legal process after an injury-causing accident as pain-free as possible.
 We know going through an insurance claim isn’t easy.
 Working with KNR is.

 Injury torts are outlined under the state’s civil code and intended to make people “whole” after being harmed by someone’s negligent act or failure to act.